 Just as humans need yearly checkups, your bearded dragon needs the same thing.

-At the very least, you need to have a chosen vet to call in cases of concern or emergency.
+At the very least, you need to have a chosen vet who ideally specializes in reptiles and other exotic animals to call in cases of concern or emergency.

 But yearly checkups are ideal because it gives the vet a baseline for your pet.

 Plus, the vet may notice things wrong with the animal you wouldn’t ordinarily see.

 Building a relationship with your vet will make you more likely to call when something goes wrong as well.